SohaAshraff/voice-assistant/RAG_INTEGRATION.md

 - ✅ Works with every user message
 - ✅ Automatic context injection
 - ✅ Simpler implementation
+**How It Works:**
+1. User speaks → Gemini transcribes
+2. Transcription goes to `generate_reply()`
+3. Our wrapper intercepts it
+4. RAG searches and adds context
+5. Enhanced prompt sent to Gemini
+6. Gemini responds with context
 ---

 ## Example Walkthrough